kmacpher67/ward-voters/README.md

 wrote several programs in stages to figure out the python code.

+Found a problem with the formulas, they are hard coded the column calculations $BA### sorting breaks badly.

 ## main code to run
 this program runs selenium and downloads the .txt file and converts them to xlsx file filtering just the city of warren then calculates the scores of tot, D, R, muni voters.